 Here are 6 key points to consider when developing a SharePoint intranet:

-#1: Communicate with others.
 Before you even begin development, talk to different people within the organization to see how they want to utilize SharePoint for their job roles.
-Get a few different viewpoints from various departments so everyone will get use from it.
+Get a few different viewpoints from various departments so everyone will get use to it.

 Don’t let yourself get so consumed about the appearance before you even have a solid, easy-to-use structure.
 Employees will push back against the program if it’s clunky or hard to navigate.
 That’s why the focus should be on optimal page structure and user-friendly navigation.

 The out-of-the-box platform works on multiple devices, but any customization may not.
 Before launching company-wide, test the platform so that on-the-go employees can access it on mobile phones and tablets.